 - Check Price: Think Tank / B&H Photo / Amazon / Adorama / WEX (UK)

 The hard-sided design of Pelican cases means that they offer the ultimate protection.
 However, the semi hard-sided Think Tank Photo Logistics Manager 30 V2 still provides enough protection for most uses.
 With a linear dimension of 58.4 inches, this case also sneaks in just under the maximum allowable size for a piece of checked luggage at most airlines.

 I own a Logistics Manager and a Pelican 1626 AIR, so I can speak confidently to the differences.
 The Pelican case makes the most sense if I want to travel with large tripods and entire camera bags.
 I love being able to drop a bag into the Pelican case and close it up to know it’s all safe, whether that is in the trunk of my car or disappearing down the conveyor belt at the airport check-in desk.

 On the other hand, the Logistics Manager 30 V2 is better for organizing camera gear that isn’t already packed into another bag or a series of small cases.
 Think Tank provides you with roughly 50 padded dividers to configure the case to your liking, and zippered pockets help to tame all of your smaller items.

 At $499, there is very little difference between the price of the Logistics Manager 30 V2 and the price of the Pelican AIR cases we already discussed, so long as you compare the total price of the Pelican case and the optional padded insert.
-If you do not think you need the padded insert for the Pelican Case, the Pelican options become a cheaper alternative.
+If you do not need the padded insert for the Pelican Case, the options become a cheaper alternative.